 Insurance companies alone may not be able to create new insurtech products because they do not have enough resources/knowledge to develop new technology.
-An alliance with tech companies or telecom companies is therefore necessary.
-Another question has been whether insurance companies are allowed to own tech companies or telecom companies as their subsidiaries to take full control of the new technologies.
-In response, an amendment to the Insurance Business Act enacted in June 2020 allows insurance companies to own technology companies as their subsidiaries, similar to banks under the Amended Banking Act.
+An alliance with tech companies or telecoms companies is therefore necessary.
+Another question has been whether insurance companies are allowed to own tech companies or telecoms companies as their subsidiaries to take full control of the new technologies.